 Krazak’s course of action… was not what I had in mind.
 In fact, I hadn’t even considered it as a possibility, it was that ludicrous.

 After a few seconds of mental gears whirring, I devised a suitable punishment for the dwarf’s foolhardiness.
 Fortunately, one of his compatriots forced some holy water down his throat, which handily staved off death by tainted blood ingestion and Krazak lived to fight, and drink, another day.

 This situation turned out to be quite a formative moment in my DM career as it helped me realise a couple of key things:

-Secondly: some of the best scenarios in D&D arise when things aren’t going to plan – either yours or the party’s.
+Secondly: some of the best scenarios in D&D arise when things aren’t going to plan – either yours or the parties.

 Thirdly, and this is the main thrust of what I’m trying to say with this article: as a DM, you should never be afraid to punish your players a little where necessary.

-Similarly though, nobody likes to breeze through a game without a sense of challenge and overcoming adversity.
-If the world doesn’t feel dangerous, if your players feel like their characters can waltz through it unharmed, then that sense of agency will disappear and they’ll feel like they’re being railroaded towards an inevitable but unsatisfying victory.
+Similarly, nobody likes to breeze through a game without a sense of challenge and overcoming adversity.
+If the world doesn’t feel dangerous if your players feel like their characters can waltz through it unharmed, then that sense of agency will disappear and they’ll feel like they’re being railroaded towards an inevitable but unsatisfying victory.

 Maintaining such a balancing act can be tough at the best of times but I think it’s one of the key skills that any aspiring DM needs to learn.
 Not only must you plan a balanced adventure, you need to balance it on the fly, reacting to the (often surprising) decisions of the players and allowing them to influence the game world without breaking it, either by making it too lethal or too safe and fluffy.